pymupdf/PyMuPDF/docs/page.rst

       :rtype: :ref:`Annot` or *(changed in v1.16.14)* *None*
       :returns: the created annotation. *(Changed in v1.16.14)* If *quads* is an empty list, **no annotation** is created.
 To change colors, set the "stroke" color accordingly (:meth:`Annot.setColors`) and then perform an :meth:`Annot.update`.

       .. note:: Starting with v1.16.14 you can use parameters *start*, *stop* and *clip* to highlight consecutive lines between the points *start* and *stop*.
 Make use of *clip* to further reduce the selected line bboxes and thus deal with e.g. multi-column pages.
-The following multi-line highlight was created specifying the two red points and setting clip accordingly.
+The following multi-line highlight on a page with three text columnbs was created by specifying the two red points and setting clip accordingly.

       .. image:: images/img-markers.jpg
          :scale: 100